-COVID-19: Umahi bars Almajirai from entering Ebonyi – The Sun Nigeria
+COVID-19: Umahi bars almajirai from entering Ebonyi – The Sun Nigeria

 Chijioke Agwu, Abakaliki

-Umahi made the declaration on Wednesday in Abakaliki during a live broadcast after the State Security Council meeting.
+Umahi made the declaration, yesterday in Abakaliki during a live broadcast after the state security council meeting.

-The Governor noted that traveling under the COVID-19 pandemic was unacceptable, stressing that this is the time for everyone to remain wherever he/she is until the pandemic have been properly contained and checkmated.
+The governor said traveling under the COVID-19 pandemic was unacceptable, stressing that this is the time for everyone to remain wherever he/she is until the pandemic has been properly contained and checkmated.

-Umahi also called on all the herdsmen in the state to keep their cows in check,warning that he would auction without delay any cow that obstruct his convoy again in the state.
+Umahi also called on the herdsmen to keep their cows in check, warning that he would auction any cow that obstruct his convoy again.

-He said ” we will not be afraid to say that there will not be Amajiris in Ebonyi state and the Northern Governors I commend them, they said go to your state of origin.
-So, why will the youths that want us to fight take to social media to start saying that Amajiris are coming to south east that they should be allowed to come in.
-Is it part of the social distancing?
-We will not allow Amajiris in Ebonyi state.
-Ebonyi will not allow Amajiris, they should go to their state of origin.
-We have to as a people to begin to tell ourselves the truth.
+He said: “We will not allow amajiriai in Ebonyi State.
+Ebonyi will not allow amajiriai, they should go to their state of origin.
+We have to tell ourselves the truth.

-“I have directed with the Chief security officer to meet with the security people.
-Please I don’t want to see any cow within the premesis of the centenary city.
-How can I be struggling with cows to come into government.
-Please, in the entire centenary city, I don’t want to see any cow.
-Not just government house, anywhere that is called centenary city; international market, the mall.
+“I have directed the chief security officer to meet with the security people.
+I don’t want to see any cow within the premises of the Centenary City.
+How can I be struggling with cows to come into government house.
+In the entire Centenary City, I don’t want to see any cow.
+Not just government house, anywhere that is called Centenary City; international market, the mall.
 This is insulting.
-So, security people should do meeting with the cattle rearers whether it is Hausa cows or Igbo cows because I can also see some Igbo cows and I don’t want to see it again.
+Security people should do meeting with the cattle rearers whether it is Hausa cows or Igbo cows because I can also see some Igbo cows and I don’t want to see them again.

-” Anyone we see,Attorney General, you move to court to get order of the court to auction it.
-So, we will not see that again, we will not allow that again”
+“The attorney general will get court order to auction any cow arrested.
+We will not allow that again,” he said.

 Leave a Reply